mas8022/top-react/README.md

   - **Purpose**: To improve the perceived performance of your site by delaying rendering and showing a loading animation for slow connections.
   - **How It Works**: The `Ue` provider checks when the user scrolls to the element it wraps.
 It only renders the element at that point, which can greatly reduce the initial load time.
 If the internet connection is slow, it displays a loading animation until the content is ready.

+- **`useProState` Hook**:
+  - **Purpose**: To provide optimistic updates to the UI during asynchronous operations.
+  - **How It Works**: The `useProState` hook returns a function to execute actions with an optimistic update and the current optimistic value.
+When the action is executed, the UI is updated with an optimistic value, and the actual update is synced later when the operation completes.

+- **`useLocalStorage` Hook**:
+  - **Purpose**: To persist state in `localStorage` so that it remains even after a page reload.
+  - **How It Works**: The `useLocalStorage` hook returns the current value and a setter function.
+The value is stored in `localStorage`, and any updates to the state are automatically synced with it.

 ## Conclusion

-The `top-react` library provides you with tools to manage SSR form submissions easily and optimize your site's performance with delayed rendering and graceful loading animations.
+The `top-react` library provides you with tools to manage SSR form submissions easily, optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, and persist state in `localStorage`.
 With these components, you can ensure a smooth and responsive user experience in your Next.js applications.